 MAGI Medicaid is a program available under the Affordable Care Act for individuals under 65, children, pregnant women, and parents and caretaker relatives.
-MAGI Medicaid eligibility is based on a higher income limit ($1,437 per month in 2020 for an unmarried applicant) than traditional Medicaid (disabled, aged, and blind individuals), and does not have a resource/asset limit.
+MAGI Medicaid eligibility is based on an income limit of $1,467.40 per month in 2021 for an unmarried applicant who is not disabled, aged, or blind.
+Unlike DAB Medicaid, MAGI Medicaid does not have a resource/asset limit.

-There is currently no penalty period for the transfer of assets when applying for Community Medicaid (home-care services), some adult day-care programs, prescription drug coverage, medical care, and other Medicaid benefits and programs.
-However, scheduled to take effect October 1, 2020, and suspended until April 1, 2021, for the first time in New York, Community Medicaid applicants will soon be subject to a lookback period of 30 months with a resultant penalty period for benefits if uncompensated transfers were made after October 1, 2020.
+Until now, there has been no penalty period for the transfer of assets when applying for Community Medicaid (home-care services), some adult day-care programs, prescription drug coverage, medical care, and other Medicaid benefits and programs.
+However, originally scheduled to take effect October 1, 2020, and suspended until April 1, 2021, for the first time in New York, Community Medicaid applicants will soon be subject to a lookback period of 30 months with a resultant penalty period for benefits if uncompensated transfers were made after October 1, 2020.
 The start date of this Look Back for Community Medicaid may be further suspended, pending possible further legislation given the Corona Virus Emergency and as the logistics and implementation by the Department of Social Services develop.